Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 09/README.md

       - **General:** Ensure file A exists at location B with specific permissions.

 **Why Declarative is Preferred in Kubernetes**:
-  - **Idempotency**: Applying the same declarative configuration repeatedly yields the same result.
+  - **Idempotency**: Applying the same declarative configuration repeatedly yields the same result(firs confirm then take action).
   - **Simplicity**: Easier to read, write, and maintain.
 Focus on the **desired outcome**, not the specific steps.
-  - **Version Control**: Declarative configurations are easily versioned and tracked, making it simpler to roll back changes or understand the evolution of your system.
+  - **Version Control**: Declarative configurations are easily versioned and tracked, making it simpler to roll back changes or understand the evolution of your system. and enable collabortion.

 ### Imperative vs. Declarative - Table